legendarycode3/multisig-smart-contract/README.md

 ## Usage
 ### Building the Project (Using Remix IDE):
-1. Copy the core smart contract file code StudentRegistry.sol to Remix IDE
+1. Copy the core smart contract file code `MultiSignature.sol` to Remix IDE (a browser based IDE,

 ## Why This Matters (Multi Signature Wallet Smart Contract)
 Multi-signature (MultiSig) smart contracts matter in Web3 because they require two or more cryptographic keys to authorize a single blockchain transaction.
 Unlike standard single-key wallets (EOAs),  they distribute control and eliminate  single points of failure, making them the industry standard for securing large treasuries and institutional assets. </br>